free-icons/free-icons/CONTRIBUTING.md

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.
+3. Run `npm install && npm run build && cp dist/data.json ./data.json` to compile all the svgs in the `svgs` folder to `dist/data.json` file and copy the `dist/data.json` file to the root of the project (for development purpose only).
-3. Make your desired changes or additions to the icon collection in the `data.json` file.
+4. Make your desired changes or additions to the icon collection in the `svgs` folder.
-4. Test your changes to ensure they are valid JSON and the icons function as expected.
+5. Test your changes to ensure they are valid JSON and the icons function as expected.
-5. Commit your changes with a clear and descriptive commit message.
+6. Commit your changes with a clear and descriptive commit message.
-6. Push your changes to your forked repository.
+7. Push your changes to your forked repository.
-7. Submit a pull request to the main Free Icons repository.
+8. Submit a pull request to the main Free Icons repository.

 ## Contribution Guidelines